Thai c.bank to adjust forex rules to cope with volatility

-BANGKOK, June 29 (Reuters) - Thailand's central bank said on Tuesday it is considering adjusting the foreign exchange regulatory framework to help the economy better cope with volatility.
+BANGKOK, June 29 (Reuters) - Thailand's central bank is considering adjusting the foreign exchange regulatory framework to help the economy better cope with volatility, officials said on Tuesday, as the baht THB=TH hit a more than 13-month low against the U.S. dollar.

-The adjustments include reducing foreign exchange limitations and facilitating hedging, it said in a statement.
+The adjustments include reducing foreign exchange limitations, facilitating hedging and removing a requirement of supporting documents for normal transactions, the central said.

-The baht THB=TH hit a 13-month low on Tuesday, pressured by a spike in coronavirus infections.
+The central bank is considering that normal transactions of more than $200,000 may not need supporting documents, director Pawinee Jitmongkolsa-mer told a briefing.

+"Current rules are not balanced and not in line with the country's fundamentals at the moment," she said, adding the new rules were expected to be implemented by the end of the year.

 (Reporting by Orathai Sriring, Kitiphong Thaichareon and Satawasin Staporncharnchai Editing by Ed Davies)